anshan-XR-ROB/anshan-XR-ROB.github.io/README.md

 My research interests include Computer Vision and large-scale image retrieval.
 I have ten years of experience in these fields.
 I have applied for twenty-five patents, including image retrieval, image processing, computer vision and two patents have been issued.

 During the time I worked at TaoBao and JD, I was responsible for more than twenty computer vision projects.
 For example, image retrieval for near duplicate product image detection, three Dimension-like product image generation for multi-view product displays and using product images to generate video.
 I was awarded as an Excellent Mentor at JD in 2017 and 2018.
+I am a member of CCF and IEEE.

 ### Publications in 2019
 **Shan An**, Zhibiao Huang, Shuang Bai, Guangfu Che, Xin Ma, Jie Luo, Yu Chen, "Quarter-point Product Quantization for Approximate Nearest Neighbor Search", submitted to Pattern Recognition Letters.